ryanjblajda/netgear/README.md

 Contribute or Support
 ---------------------

-If you are having issues, please email the webmaster [Ryan Blajda](mailto:rblajda@ccsnewengland.com).
+If you are having issues, please email: [Ryan Blajda](mailto:rblajda@ccsnewengland.com).

 License
 -------